This homemade dill pickles recipe is easy to make and great as-is, but feel free to customize the “per jar” ingredients to your own tastes.

 Instructions

-- Slice your cucumbers into whatever form you prefer – we like to do spears for both pint and quart jars, selecting pickles that perfectly fit the height of each.
+- Slice your cucumbers into whatever form you prefer.
+We like to do spears for both pint and quart jars, selecting pickles that perfectly fit the height of each.
+Larger cucumbers can be cut down to size, if needed.

 Notes